 - My studies often employ biomechanical analyses of walking and balance, with an emphasis on balance reactions to large perturbations.

-- My research is applicable to many ambulatory patient populations, including older adults, individuals with lower-extremity amputations, and individuals with chronic stroke.
+- My research is applicable to many populations, including older adults, individuals with chronic stroke, and individuals with cerebral palsy.

 - 2003: B.S., Exercise Science, Truman State University, Kirksville, MO

 Honors & Awards

 - 2013: Orthopedic Research Fellows Kelly Award (Mayo Clinic)